Kirbologist/Raman-Scattering-Code-Conversion/README.md

   - vshGetZnAll
 - Some structs that originally contained [1 x X] matrix members may now contain [X x 1] matrix members instead for slightly better syntax.
 Structs that have this include (but are not limited to):
   - stAbcdnm
-- Currently, auxPrepareIntegrals doesn't read from any pre-calculated values when preparing integrals.
+- auxPrepareIntegrals reads from binary `.dat` files instead of `.mat` files.
+It can only read files made using `storeGLquadrature`.
-- sphCalculatePQ doesn't try to access stParams.output, since stParams is expected to be the same struct type as the one given in the specification, in which case output is not a member of stParams.
+- sphCalculatePQ doesn't try to access stParams.output, since stParams is expected to be the same struct type as the one given in the specification, in which case 'output' is not a member of stParams.
 Such a member does exist in stOptions however, so future implementations may take stOptions as an argument type.
 (For calculating Raman scattering, this option is true by default.)
 - The slvGetOptionsFromStruct function cannot be called on its own and is instead implemented into the stOptions constructors.
 - The pstMakeStructForField function currently puts stIncPar into returning struct stRes by using std::move(); this means that the stIncPar will be made empty after pstMakeStructForField is used.
 This is done, since in the final program, the input stIncPar doesn't need to be kept.
-- sphEstimateDelta doesn't get called in slvForT in the final program for this, so this function isn't implemented.
+- sphEstimateDelta doesn't get called in slvForT in the original Raman scattering MATLAB program, so this function isn't implemented.
 - rvhGetSymmetricMat is not debugged since it's never used in the final `raman_elastic_scattering` program.
 - rvhTruncateMatrices, rvhGetSymmetricMat, rvhGetFieldCoefficients, rvhGetAverageCrossSections can only take stTR vectors as arguments and not stPR vectors.
 (Overloading these functions with versions that can take stPR vectors is relatively simple however.)